luisdavidgarcia/EquivalentCircuitsCalculator/README.md

 <h1> EquivalentCircuitsCalculator </h1>

-Here is a C++ CLI program that enables the user to combine resistors or capacitors in series and parallel, when solving for equivalent circuits, without the need of having to open a calcualtor or write out any lengthy expressions.
+Here is a C++ CLI program that enables the user to combine resistors, inductors, or capacitors in series and parallel, when solving for equivalent circuits, without the need of having to open a calcualtor or write out any lengthy expressions.